This is the Trophy Clothing navy reinterpretation of the hook deck jacket; a recognised classic, timeless garment.

-Introduced in 1943, the N1 soon became the cold weather coat of choice for the U.S. Navy.
+Introduced in 1943, the N1 soon became the cold-weather coat of choice for the U.S. Navy.
 Today it has become a classic among repurposed army clothing.
 The jacket was developed by the U.S. Navy to meet the exacting requirements of sailors fighting at sea in all kinds of harsh conditions.
 A recognisable improvement incorporated in the 1943 Deck Jacket was the new style frontal closing method.
 The earlier jackets closed via a metal zipper.
-During very cold weather conditions, any collected water spray on the zipper would immediately freeze, making the zippers very difficult, if not impossible to operate.
-Likewise, deck personnel wore heavy gloves in cold weather, the wearing of which often made operating the zipper slide unduly hard, and if the zippers were ice-caked with frozen spray, more often than not they would simply fail completely.
+During icy weather conditions, any collected water spray on the zipper would immediately freeze, making the zippers very difficult, if not impossible, to operate.
+Likewise, deck personnel wore heavy gloves in cold weather, the wearing of which often made operating the zipper slide unduly hard, and if the zippers were ice-caked with frozen spray, more often than not they would simply fail.
 The solution to this problem was found in the typical fireman’s coats of the era.
 Naturally, firemen wore heavy gloves and were often coated in water from head to toe, and in winter, this water froze to their coats, yet they could fasten or unfasten their coats without great difficulty.
 The fireman’s coats, however, fastened not with zippers but with a metal hook-style clasp fastener that pivoted on a hinge pin and folded around and through a metal bracket.
 It was this same fastener design that the U. S. Navy incorporated into the 1943 Deck Jackets.

-The jacket has a lot of superior-quality details such as high quality vintage style hooks, Two external “D-style” hand-warmer patch pockets and ribbed hem and collar.
+The jacket has a lot of superior-quality details such as high-quality vintage-style hooks, Two external “D-style” hand-warmer patch pockets and ribbed hem and collar.

 [Visit our LOOKBOOK and discover a great selection of heritage street-style outfits]